makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     at least among reasonably well-trained models,
     it is not a good indicator of the overall model quality in general
-    * Naïvely using it as an empirical quality metric may give spurious results when applied to poorly trained or otherwise deﬁcient models
+    * Naïvely using it as an empirical quality metric may give spurious results when applied to poorly trained or otherwise deficient models
 * Figure 7a shows the Spectral norm as a function of depth (layer id)
   * two phenomena
-  * the large value of Spectral norm (in Fig. 6a) corresponds to the ﬁrst embedding layer(s)
+  * the large value of Spectral norm (in Fig. 6a) corresponds to the first embedding layer(s)
     * These layers have a different effective normalization => different scale
     * See Supplementary Note 2 for details
     * We do not include them in our computed average metrics in Table 2